 After a period of wandering like a lost tribe of one, and being chased away by patrolmen acting at the behest of shopkeepers who themselves were paying the exorbitant rents that paid for Boston’s political profligacy and didn’t need the obstruction of my perambulating, I was finally saved.
 One of my few ‘regulars,’ Joseph, the owner of the Araby Rug Company, was a fan of western fiction.
 Boston bookshops had little of this genre to offer and the category fell neatly within the purview of storytelling that was my very cause.
 Seeing me hustled away one day, Joseph suggested that I come and station myself in front of his building—directly across from the Boston Public Library!
 He owned an extensive frontage there and I would be no bother.
 Bless him!

 I don’t think my folly would have lasted a full summer, much less the nearly three years before the opening of my bookshop, without this generosity.
-Nevertheless, wheeling ‘The Beast’ out each day, another affectionate name given De Cart by one of the two fellows who help me during those years, would have done me in, I think.
+Nevertheless, wheeling ‘The Beast’ out each day, another affectionate name given De Cart by one of the two fellows who helped me during those years, would have done me in, I think.
 And my life might have taken a far different path.

 As the circulation of Fiction magazine grew, so did the responsibilities.
 But the thirty-six hour day had not yet been invented.
 Tom Owen, one of the volunteers on the magazine, was, I suppose, unduly influenced by tales of white-washing fences and the health benefits of fresh air.
 Tom began to take De Cart out on occasion.
 Marshall Brooks, a fellow small press publisher and aspiring litterateur pitched in as well.

 It is not just the distance of hindsight that offers sufficient haze to imbue those days with a warm glow.
 At the very moment of doing it I felt there was something special in the effort.
 And I even spoke of that then.
 And wrote a little about it as well (in a sort of instant verbal selfie).